Qiskit/rustworkx/paper.md

 _retworkx_ operates on payloads with callbacks.
 Callbacks are functions that take payloads and return statically typed data.
 They resemble the named attributes in _NetworkX_.
 Callbacks are beneficial because they bridge the arbitrary stored data with the static types _retworkx_ expects.

 A defining characteristic of _retworkx_ graphs is that each node maps to a non-negative integer node index, and similarly, each edge maps to an edge index.
 Those indices uniquely determine nodes and edges in the graph.
-Moreover, the indices provide a clear separation between the underlying graph structure and the data associated with payloads.
+Indices are stable, hence the index for a node $v$ does not change even if another node $u$ is removed.
+Moreover, indices separate the data representing the graph's structure, which is stored in Rust, from the payloads associated with nodes and edges, which are stored in Python.

 ![A Petersen graph, a hexagonal lattice graph, and a binomial tree graph created with **`retworkx.generators`** and visualized with the **`retworkx.visualization`** module.\label{fig:graphexample}](paper_img/example_graph.png){ width=100% height==100% }

 # Use Cases

-_retworkx_ is suitable for modeling graphs ranging from a few nodes scaling up to millions.
+_retworkx_ is suitable for modeling graphs ranging from a few nodes scaling up to 4 billion.
 The library is particularly suited for applications that have core routines executing graph algorithms.
 In those applications, the performance of _retworkx_ considerably reduces computation time.
 Examples of applications using _retworkx_ include the Qiskit compiler [@Qiskit2021], PennyLane [@Bergholm2020], atompack [@Ullberg2021], and qtcodes [@Jha2021].

 For common use cases, _retworkx_ can provide speedups ranging from 3x to 100x faster compared to the same code using _NetworkX_ while staying competitive with other compiled libraries like _igraph_ and _graph-tool_.
 The gains in performance are application-specific, but as a general rule, the more work that is offloaded to _retworkx_ and Rust, the larger are the gains.